Loading

 “Connection fuels transformation.”

-In May 2023, I returned home to New Zealand after living in Vancouver, Canada for 23 years.
+After living in Vancouver, Canada for 23 years, I returned home to Aotearoa New Zealand in May 2023.
 I now offer counselling and equine-assisted sessions in the Hawke’s Bay region.
-On 1 December 2024, I became an approved ACC Sensitive Claims Service Provider.
-This service provides support, assessment, and treatment for kiritaki (clients) who have experienced sexual abuse or assault covered under the Accident Compensation Act 2001 and have a mental injury resulting from that abuse or assault.
+From 1 December 2024, I am an approved ACC Sensitive Claims Service Provider, offering counselling for kiritaki who have experienced sexual abuse or assault covered under the Accident Compensation Act 2001, where a mental injury has resulted.

-I am available for new clients at two locations: a quiet office in Hastings township or on my farm, 25 minutes south, in a tranquil natural setting.
-I hold a clearance to work with youth (12-18 years old) under the New Zealand Children’s Worker Safety Checks (Children’s Act 2014).
+I currently welcome new clients at two locations: a quiet counselling space in Hastings township, or on a farm, approximately 25 minutes south, set within a tranquil natural environment.
+I also hold current clearance to work with young people aged 12–18 under the Children’s Act 2014.

-The experience of working with horses is centered on the relationship—with oneself and with another being.
-It fosters awareness of attunement, boundaries (both yours and theirs), sensory perception, and interpretation of body language.
-Such a relationship encourages curiosity, courage, vulnerability, and the ability to express your needs.
+Equine-assisted work is centred on relationship — with yourself and with another sentient being.
+It invites awareness of attunement, boundaries (both yours and the horse’s), sensory perception, and the reading of body language.
+Within this relational space, curiosity, courage, vulnerability, and the ability to recognise and express your needs can gently develop.

 “The horse’s response to your body language, your energy, your mental state, your thoughts…is unbelievably far beyond your human being.”